lvgarcia116/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Linear Regression to Predict MPG
-vehicle_length and ground_clearance provided a non-random amount of variance to the mpg values in the dataset as these variables were less than 0.05, in other words, were statistically significant.
+Vehicle_length and ground_clearance provide a non-random amount of variance to the mpg values in the dataset as these variables were less than 0.05, in other words, were statistically significant.
 The slope is not considered to be zero, also since there is a significant linear relationship between the DV & IV’s, the slope won’t equal 0.
 This linear model predicts mpg of MechaCar effectively as the overall p-value is less than 0.05, thus is statistically significant in predicting mpg.

 <img width="899" alt="Deliverable 1" src="https://user-images.githubusercontent.com/86024512/136638302-f202a004-a0de-47a8-b5d9-cf270884c32f.png">